Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1969

-Gospel was far from an unknown commodity on the charts in 1969, as for the run of the decade musicians across the board, from the fringiest of stars to heaviest of heavyweights (such as Elvis, Joe South and Aretha) had been incorporating gospel elements into songs.
-Two years later would even see the release of an entire gospel-inspired musical, Godspell, whose breakout hit would turn out to be the original but traditional-sounding Day by Day.
-But this unlikely single – a spine-tingling mash up of a traditional mid-18th century hymn and a long-lost early 18th century melody – was the absolute real deal; a honest-to-goodness, soul-stirring gospel number, arranged by a choirmaster, sung by choir in robes, and recorded live in a Southern Baptist church in the heart of the Oakland ghetto.
-That a song like this could rise to the top of the pop charts is, just maybe, Exhibit A for just how cool pop music was in the ‘60s and just how much it had grown by 1969.
+Gospel was far from an unknown commodity on the charts in 1969, as for the run of the decade musicians across the board, from the fringiest of stars to heaviest of heavyweights -- including Elvis, Joe South and Aretha -- had been incorporating gospel elements into songs.
+Two years later would even see the release of an entire gospel-inspired musical, Godspell, whose breakout hit would be the original but traditional-sounding Day by Day.
+But this unlikely single – a mash up of a traditional mid-18th century hymn and a long-lost early 18th century melody – was the absolute real deal, an honest-to-God soul-stirring number, arranged by a choirmaster, sung by choir in robes, and recorded live in a Southern Baptist church in the heart of the Oakland ghetto.
+That a song like this could rise to the top of the charts is, just maybe, Exhibit A for just how cool pop music was in the ‘60s, and just how much it had grown by 1969.
 Sweet Jesus.
 Praise the lord.
 And pass the vinyl.

 137. Out of Limits